niclaswue/ATOW-Prediction/README.md

 > These are 150GB+ in size, so downloading will take a while.
 You might want to start the script in a screen session.
 > You can stop the download anytime, it will automatically resume when started again.
 Alternatively, you can manually copy relevant OSN Trajectory `.parquet` files into `data/`.

 ```
 python download_scripts/download_competition_data.py
 ```

+### Additional Data
 Next we download the additional datasets that were used to boost the performance.
-All used datasets, licenses and attribution can be found under the Dataset Overview chapter.
+All used datasets and attribution can be found under the Dataset Overview chapter.

 ```
 python download_scripts/download_additional_data.py